Olav Ulleren

 Olav Ulleren (born 7 October 1954) is a Norwegian organizational leader, civil servant and former politician for the Centre Party.
-A veterinary by education, he was a mayor and State Secretary during his political career, and has since made his mark as general director of the Norwegian Association of Local and Regional Authorities.
-He is a veterinarian by education.
+A veterinarian by education, he was a mayor and State Secretary during his political career, and has since made his mark as general director of the Norwegian Association of Local and Regional Authorities.
 He is currently CEO of The Norwegian Heart and Lung Patient Organization's clinics.

 Career

 Early career

 Ulleren was born in Tinn, and finished his secondary education in 1973.
-He took the cand.med.vet. degree at the Norwegian School of Veterinary Science in 1978, was a research assistant in 1979 and acting municipal veterinary in Tinn in 1980.
+He took the cand.med.vet. degree at the Norwegian School of Veterinary Science in 1978, was a research assistant in 1979 and acting municipal veterinarian in Tinn in 1980.
 He then held two substitute jobs before doing his compulsory military service.
-From 1983 to 1991 he worked as the municipal veterinary in Tinn.
+From 1983 to 1991 he worked as the municipal veterinarian in Tinn.
 He later took a master's degree in Knowledge Management from the Norwegian School of Management.